mebassett/servant-db-elm-auth-example/README.md

 commit of the project instead.
 But that would take far too much care in my git commits (or far more git-fu) than I am able to produce.

+# System requirements

+You should have ghc installed.
+And configured to use with your favourite editor.
+You should also have stack installed.

 # Acknowledgements

 Many thanks to `alp` and `phaazon` on the #servant IRC channel for informative